EmotiBit/EmotiBit_Docs/Troubleshooting.md

 ### Indication of this Error
 - Error messages stating "Feather not detected" or "Firmware installation failed".
   - If the firmware installation has failed, you may see a blinking red LED on the Feather board (**NOT THE RED EMOTIBIT RECORDING LED**) on the Feather ESP32 Huzzah.
-This is because the Feather is shipped with that default program and it persists if new firmware was not programmed on the Feather.
+This is because the Feather is shipped with that default program, and it persists if new firmware is not programmed on the Feather.

 ### Solution Steps
 1. **Check USB cable**: Ensure you are using a data-capable USB cable.
 Charge-only cables will lead to detection failures.